 Cheryl Willoughby, project coordinator for Systems & Procedures at Vidant, plays a key role in organizing these events.
 She said it is crucial to bring health care to the people of eastern North Carolina because of Vidant’s unique rural positioning.

 “Access to health care is a huge issue for a lot of the people that we serve,” Willoughby said.
 “So when we do these community events, that barrier is easily broken when we meet people where they are.
 That’s the exciting piece for me.”

 Vidant hosted a Pamlico County Community Health event on Aug.
 27 at Pamlico County Community College with great support from many local leaders and organizations.
 Pamlico County government, the Pamlico County Health Department and Pamlico County Community College all played a vital role in making the event possible.

-Vidant Beaufort Hospital team members came out to the event to administer health screenings to community members, including body mass index measurements, blood pressure readings and blood sugar checks.
+Vidant Beaufort Hospital, a campus of Vidant Medical Center team members came out to the event to administer health screenings to community members, including body mass index measurements, blood pressure readings and blood sugar checks.
 Team members were also on hand to educate the community on colorectal cancer, diabetes and stroke.